soi-20/brains/README.md

 </p>

-# `Ghosts in the Shell (In Process)`
+# `Ghosts`

-This is an experiental psychology project.
-I'm trying to functionalize my thinking to a network of brains.
+`(An experiental psychology project in Process)`

-We are slowly becoming the cyborg with a supercomputer in our pocket.
+Human are slowly becoming the cyborg with a supercomputer in our pocket.
 With the sheer amount of information available in the world today, we have become overwhelmed.
 Our mind is in a constant racing state.

-Inspired by Ghost in the Shell, I believe the future of human thinking is to decentralize ourselves to a thinking network like "GHOSTS in the Shell".
+Inspired by Ghost in the Shell, I believe the future of human thinking is to functionalize ourselves to a thinking network.
 I think we should try to **turn our brain into composable and functional brains network by starting to view everything as a function and iterate it like a machine**, together.